shaikwasef/gitapp/README.md

 - Get user information for seached username.
 - Get list of all repositories belonging to the user sorted by rating.
 - Check detailed information of each respository using one click.
-- Responsive design working flawlessly across mobile devices.
+- Responsive design working flawlessly across mobile devices .

 ## Installation <a name = "installation"></a>
 On your local pc use the commond